Update dated 22 Dec 2021

-Just before Easter, we were delighted to learn that we had received a second Culture Recovery Grant to help us reopen in May.
+This autumn, we learned that we had been awarded a third Culture Recovery Grant.
 I would like to take this opportunity to thank the DCMS and Arts Council England once again for their recognition and vital support at this critical time.

 But, sadly, this winter has thrown us yet more challenges and uncertainty.
 Business events, which help to subsidise the arts charity, were not possible for nearly 20 months in 20/21 and are now on hold again.
 This key income stream will remain severely diminished in both this and the next financial year.
 As an independent venue, we remain in a fragile position, and will continue to need more help to move forwards.
 Thanks to all those who joined our new Friends scheme this year: your far-sighted generosity makes such a difference to our ability to plan a sustainable future.